Transport of organelles by elastically coupled motor proteins: A generic model for a cargo elastically coupled to N motor proteins

-The instantaneous force $f_n$ on the $n$'th motor is determined by the separation between the motor and cargo at that instant, i.e., $f_n=-\kappa(x_n-x_0)=- \kappa \Delta_n$.
-The expansion in Eq.\ref{3} allows us to write the average force experienced by the motor as $\langle f_n \rangle = -\kappa\overline{\Delta}$ for identical motors.
-To quantify the deviation of force experienced by the motor from $f/N$, we define $ \delta f = f_n -(-f/N)$.
-From Eq.\ref{19}, we notice an interesting relation between the average deviation in the force and the average cargo velocity, i.e.,
+The instantaneous force $f_n$ on the $n$'th motor is determined by the separation between the motor and cargo at that instant, i.e., $f_n=-\kappa \ell(x_n-x_0)=- \kappa \ell \Delta_n$.
+Because motor-cargo separation $\Delta_n$ changes randomly with time, $f_n$ is also varies stochastically.
+The present formalism allows us to systematically determine the statistics of force experienced by the motor proteins and its load sharing properties.
+By the transformation of variables given in eq.\ref{c4e3}, we write the average force experienced by the motor as $\langle f_n \rangle = -\kappa \ell \overline{\Delta}$ for identical motors. $\langle f_n \rangle$ has two contributions: one is due to the external force $f$ and other is due to the viscous drag force.
+To quantify the contribution by the viscous drag, we evaluated the difference between force experienced by the motor from $f/N$, i.e., define $ \delta f = f_n -(f/N)$.
+From eq.\ref{c4e22}, we notice a relation between the average deviation in the force $ \langle \delta f \rangle$ and the average cargo velocity $V_{\rm avr}$, i.e.,